Sensify-Lab/Bridging-Energy-Activity/README.md

 # Bridging Energy and Activity: Forecasting Residential Electricity Use with Wearable Activity Tracker Data

+> **Repository status:** This repository is being prepared for the BuildSys '26 proceedings in June 2026.
+We are currently uploading the analysis code and supplementary materials to support reproducibility.
 **Authors:** Fatimah Mohammad Alhassan and Matthew Louis Mauriello

 **Venue:** In The 13th ACM International Conference on Systems for Energy-Efficient Buildings, Cities, and Transportation (BuildSys '26), June 22-25, 2026, Banff, AB, Canada.